Angle-Uniform Parallel Coordinates: Conclusions

 \section{Conclusions}

 In this paper, we have proposed angle-uniform parallel coordinates, a general data-independent parallel coordinate model that deforms traditional parallel coordinates to provide more insight without destroying important geometric relationships.
 The biggest benefit of our method is that a symmetric representation of Cartesian lines of any orientation is achieved.
 Our combined subsampling and density visualization approach allows effective visual analysis of linear correlations, and regressions of multidimensional datasets can be performed in angle-uniform parallel coordinates without context switches.
 The data independence of our method makes it applicable to all multidimensional datasets.
-Further, the method can be easily implemented and incorporated within existing parallel coordinate frameworks.
+Further, the method can be easily implemented and incorporated within existing parallel coordinates frameworks.

-\CvmAck{ This work was supported by the NSFC grants (61772315, 61861136012), the Data for Better Health Project of Peking University-Master Kong, the Open Project Program of the State Key Laboratory of Virtual Reality Technology and Systems, Beihang University (No.VRLAB2020C08), a CAS grant (GJHZ1862), and the Deutsche Forschungsgemeinschaft (DFG) Project-ID 251654672--TRR~161. }
+\CvmAck{ LZ acknowledges support from the Data for Better Health Project of Peking University-Master Kong, YW from the National Science Foundation of China (62132017), and DW from the Deutsche Forschungsgemeinschaft (DFG) Project-ID 251654672-TRR 161. }

 { }